 The extruded aluminum chassis on the Helix is just awesomely heavy-duty, compared to the folded steel and plastic side panels of the Helix LT.

 Lastly, while I don’t currently need the extensive I/O on the Helix, I’m comfortable knowing its there for the future.

 Ok, so I’m feeling alright about my Helix purchase!
 But the Helix LT can produce the same sounds as the Helix at a lower price, so if the differences I listed don’t matter to you, then buy one right now!
-They’re already in stock at Guitar Center, Sweetwater, etc.
+They’re already in stock at Guitar Center, Sweetwater, Amazon, etc.